karlbuscheck/knn-142-models/README.md

 ## Tools & Libraries Used

 - **Jupyter Notebook** — the interactive environment used to explore, build and document the entire modeling process
-- **Python 3.12.7** — base language for all modeling and data wrangling
+- **Python 3.12.7** — base language powering all modeling, iteration, and data prep
-- **scikit-learn** - for loading the dataset and implementing k-Nearest Nieghbors
+- **scikit-learn** - for loading the dataset and implementing k-Nearest Neighbors
 - **matplotlib** - for data visualization
 - **pandas and numpy** - for data manipulation and analysis